 On the other hand, you may meet someone new, someone you never expected to be a candidate for your board, but it’s clear that they have the insight and experience you need.
 If their background and reputation check out, and you think they have the potential to help you (and if they’re willing to participate), why not take the risk and add them?

-You don’t need to recruit your board all at once in some formal way.
-You never even have to make your board an official body.
+By the way, you don’t have to make your board an official body.
 After all, it’s your personal board of directors.
 You can start with one person or two people.
 If and when a third or a fourth comes along, start working with them.

-Each of your board members will probably have their own preferences as well.
+Each of your board members will probably have their own preferences regarding how and how long they want to meet, what they’re willing to do, and what they expect from you..
 Some of them may be willing to work with you very closely on a range of issues.
 Others may draw a line on how and when you can approach them.
-Some may be willing to meet as part of a group.
+Some may be willing to meet as part of a group (see below).
 Others may prefer to work with you informally 1-on-1.

 There is no right or wrong way to do this.
 Make it an organic process that takes shape and evolves over time depending on what’s going on in your career – and in theirs.
 Feel free to make changes.
 If you’re feeling stuck, and your board isn’t helping, it may be time to bring someone else onto the team.